kyma-project/kyma/tests/fast-integration/certificate-test/readme.md

 # Certificate test

-This test basically warns if the installed kyma-gateway-cert is going to be invalid soon
+This test warns if the `kyma-gateway-cert` is going to be invalid soon.

 ## Usage